NetNude Logo Kauai Nude

 Kauai Nude Beaches

 Transport to Kauai, accomodation, dining, shopping, are out of the scope of this naturist location report.
 If any reader has questions on those matters, please do email me and I will try to help since I am on Kauai now.
 MOST IMPORTANT: If any reader has any negative encounter at any beach listed either from members of the public or police, I urge you to contact me immediately without delay.
-Aloha.
+If hassled by a law enforcement officer, be certain to get the name and badge number, and which agency he or she is with (Kauai Police Dept., Department of Land and Natural Resources- DLNR, etc.) Aloha.

 Background:

-The story of the persecution of nude sunbathing on the Hawaiian island of Kauai has been told on this website and in many other naturist media and does not need exhaustive revisiting here.
+The story of the persecution of nude sunbathing on the Hawaiian island of Kauai has been told in many other naturist media and does not need exhaustive revisiting here.
 This brief summary will suffice.

-For two terms, eight years, a female Republican mayor of Kauai named Kusaka did her best to police nude sunbathing and to inform the sunbathers, public, and guidebook publishers that there are no nude beaches on Kauai or anywhere else in Hawaii.
-She found sympathy among the large Asian community, of which she is a part, with the Director of the Kauai Visitor Services, and in wealthy mainland property investors, mostly from Colorado and California.
-With the latter she held public press conferences brokering land and development deals, in particular Michele Hughes and her Kealia Kai project, above the historically nude Donkey Beach.
-Hughes hates nudists.
+For two terms, eight years, a female Republican mayor of Kauai named Maryanne Kusaka did her best to police nude sunbathing and to inform the sunbathers, public, and guidebook publishers that there are no nude beaches on Kauai, or anywhere else in Hawaii for that matter.
+She found sympathy among the large Asian community, of which she is a part, with Susan Kanoho, Executive Director of Kauai Visitor Services, and in wealthy mainland property investors, mostly from Colorado and California.
+With the latter she held public press conferences brokering land and development deals, in particular with Michele Hughes and her Kealia Kai project, above the historically nude Donkey Beach.
+Hughes is a social conservative who hates nudists.
 At this particular beach countless police visits, tickets, arrests, and general harassment of nudists took place in the 90's.
 Donkey Beach, besides being known as a traditional nude beach, has long been known as a place where gay males congregate.

 Complaints about improper behavior were made.
 One well-publicized event boiled over when private security guards for the Kealia Kai project drove ATV's onto the sand and rudely told ALL persons present, nude and clothed, they were criminally trespassing as the beach is private.
 This, of course, is nonsense as all beaches in Hawaii are public.
 A videotape of the ugly confrontation was made and shown to Kauai County Council who were most displeased.
 The beach driving got them most angered - it is illegal in Hawaii.
 Much back door posturing took place and guards and cops backed off Donkey Beach for the most part.
 A lawsuit was filed against Kealia Kai and the county by the Sierra Club to stop building homes that could be viewed from the beach.
 The suit was settled with that provision in force.